blueisgreen/power-up-app/README.md

 ## Bugs

 1. Want to pass screen name for responses.
 Or just hard-code 'Customer Support'
-1. Need an easy way to see more articles from reader page.
 1. Sign in button should allow in-place sign-in (not redirect to home).